 We call this our Premium Cap Option and, don’t worry, you'll still be covered for the rest of your life.
 It is available for anyone aged 50-80 via telephone.
 Please call 0800 904 7674 for a quote.

 We hope this gives you a better idea of how over 50s life cover works.
 As with any financial decision, it's important to weigh up all the risks and benefits before you do anything, so here’s a simple summary:

-5 benefits of SunLife’s Over 50s life insurance
+5 benefits of SunLife’s Guaranteed Over 50 Plan

 - Guaranteed cash payout on death